raymondwqb/STAT-W4201/README.md

 > 3. some png graphs, which are the plots of data, or test, by R-ggplot2.

+> 4. a R file, which contains code in R.

 > 4. a pdf file, which is the main version of homework.

+> 5. a csv file, which contains the data (if applicable).

+> 6. a sas file, which contains code in SAS (if applicable).